The town of Ararat is located in the Ararat Region, 42 km southeast of the capital Yerevan, and 7 km east of Araks river on the Armenia-Turkey border.

-The city was named after Mountain Ararat.
-The city has a developed agriculture and heavy industry.
-Ararat town is one of the important towns in the Ararat Region of Armenia, located on the Yerevan-Nakhchivan highway, 19 km south of the provincial center Artashat.
+Ararat is best known as a centre of heavy industry.
+Here the cement plant and gold extraction plant of Armenia are located.
+It is one of the important towns in the Ararat Province of Armenia, located on the Yerevan-Nakhchivan highway, 19 km south of the provincial centre Artashat.

 The population of the town is around 20,300.
-The town was officially named Ararat in 1947 after the nearby biblical Mountains of Ararat.
-The name of the town is the Hebrew spelling of Urartu, a kingdom that existed in the Armenian plateau in the 9th–6th centuries BC.
+The town was officially named Ararat in 1947 after the nearby biblical Mountain of Ararat.

-The foundation of the Ararat cement was launched in 1927 within Soviet Armenia, accompanied with the construction of few residential apartments to accommodate the workers.
-In 1930, the settlement was officially formed as a labor accommodation area, while the cement plant gave its first production in 1933.
+The foundation of the Ararat cement plant was launched in 1927 in Soviet Armenia, together with the construction of few residential apartments to accommodate the workers.
+In 1930, the settlement was officially formed as a labour accommodation area.

-In 1935, the settlement was enlarged with the inclusion of the surrounding rural areas.
-With the establishment of several industrial plants, the town was developed as a major industrial center of the Armenian SSR, to become an urban-type settlement.
+In 1935, the settlement was enlarged with the inclusion of the surrounding rural areas and developed as a major industrial centre of the Armenian SSR to become an urban-type settlement.

 Due to its rapid growth and the gradual increase of the population, it was given the status of a town in 1962.
-In 1972, it became a city of Republican Subordination.
-Historically, the nowadays territory of the town was part of the Vostan Hayots canton of Ayrarat region of Ancient Armenia.
+Historically, the territory of the present-day town was part of the Vostan Hayots canton of Ayrarat region of Ancient Armenia.

 Ararat has a cultural palace located in the central square near the town hall.
-The town is also home to an art academy, a sports school, and a youth creativity center.
-On 16 September 2009, the statue of sparapet Vazgen Sargsyan was erected at the central town square of the town.
+The town is also home to an art academy, a sports school, and a youth creativity centre.
+On September 16, 2009, the statue of sparapet Vazgen Sargsyan was erected at the central square of the town.